mbhele/easylandlords/README.md

  This is a full-stack application designed for landlords who aims at displaying their services online.
 It also helps landlords study other landlord selling propositions on the website.

-## list frameworks/libraries used to bootstrap my project.
+## List frameworks/libraries used to bootstrap my project.

 - vannila javascript